jasny/php-code-quality/README.md

 [vfsStream](https://github.com/mikey179/vfsStream) is a stream wrapper for a virtual file system that may be helpful in unit tests to mock the real file system.

+### Codeception (optional)
+[Codeception](http://codeception.com/) is a BDD style testing frameworks for PHP.
+It can be used for unit, functional and integration tests.

+The [Codeception module for Jasny MVC](https://github.com/jasny/codeception-module) allows you to run tests for applications that use Jasny MVC.

+Codeception isn't installed by default.
+It can be installed through composer.

+    composer require --dev codeception/codeception jasny/codeception-module

 ### PHP CodeSniffer
 [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) tokenises PHP files and detects violations of a defined set of coding standards.
 It is an essential development tool that ensures your code remains clean and consistent.